rails/rails/guides/source/constant_autoloading_and_reloading.md

 Billing::Invoice
 ```

-`Billing::Invoice` is composed of two constants: `Billing`, in the first
+`Billing::Invoice` is composed of two constants: `Billing` is relative and is
-segment, is relative and is resolved using the algorithm of the previous
-section; `Invoice`, in the second segment, is qualified by `Billing` and we are
+resolved using the algorithm of the previous section; `Invoice` is qualified by
-going to see its resolution next.
-Let's call *parent* to that qualifying class
+`Billing` and we are going to see its resolution next.
+Let's call *parent* to
-or module object, that is, `Billing` in the example above:
+that qualifying class or module object, that is, `Billing` in the example above.
+The algorithm for qualified constants goes like this:

 1. The constant is looked up in the parent and its ancestors.

 2. If the lookup fails, `const_missing` is invoked in the parent.
+The default
+implementation of `const_missing` raises `NameError`, but it can be overridden.

 As you see, this algorithm is simpler than the one for relative constants.
 In
 particular, the nesting plays no role here, and modules are not special-cased,